-Lerners LLP has a Diversity and Inclusion Committee comprised of the following lawyers and staff members: Lisa Munro (Chair), Ginny Lacasse, Anna Matas, Julie McDonald, Nada Nicola-Howorth, Stuart Zacharias, Karen Simpson and Christina Weir.
+Lerners LLP has a Diversity and Inclusion Committee comprised of the following lawyers and staff members: Lisa Munro (Chair), Ginny Lacasse, Anna Matas, Julie McDonald, Nada Nicola-Howorth, Stuart Zacharias, Karen Simpson, David Lyons and Christina Weir.
 The committee’s mandate is as follows:

 - Lerners LLP is committed to promoting throughout the firm diversity, equality, and inclusion regardless of sexual orientation, gender identity or expression, ethnic, racial, religious, cultural, or socio-economic background, age, disability, family status, and other differences, as well as the intersection of multiple differences.